wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 3.13.11 =
+* Fixed a session bug to display the last directory scanned.

 = 3.13.10 =
 * Fixed a few small cosmetic bugs for WP 3.8.